 Music: “Demain je change de vie” by Löhstana David

-This indicator is used not to track progress toward a goal, but to measure how many acres of tidal wetlands are in the Chesapeake Bay’s estuarine drainage area and identifies trends in abundance.
+This indicator does not track progress toward a goal.
+Instead, it measures how many acres of tidal wetlands are in the Chesapeake Bay’s estuarine drainage area and identifies trends in abundance.

 This indicator is a quantitative tool that is not intended to speak to the quality or health of the wetlands being analyzed.

 This indicator uses data from the National Oceanic and Atmospheric Administration’s Coastal Change Analysis Program (C-CAP) to determine the abundance of tidal wetlands in acres.

 This indicator will be improved over time.
-In the future, the Bay Program will have the capability to do high-resolution sampling verification of the C-CAP data.
-There is also an effort underway by NOAA to analyze data from 1992 and 1984, which the Bay Program will be able to include in the indicator once available.
+In the future, the Chesapeake Bay Program will be able to conduct high-resolution sampling verification of C-CAP data.
+In addition, NOAA is working to analyze data from 1984, which the Bay Program will include once available.